69

 • 14

 Worth noting: sometimes Community really does modify a post, like when an anonymous edit is approved.
 So it's not just that you have to learn "ignore Community here" if you want to see changes.
-Jan 21, 2015 at 16:43
+Commented Jan 21, 2015 at 16:43

 • @MonicaCellio Thanks for clarifying, I wasn't 100% sure.
 I've found a meta link, I'll edit it in the request ;)